AlexandraPurice/PlantBreeding/README.md

   *  Iftimie Codrut - Add functionality to getData() function in genom service (In progress)
   *  Birsanu Gabriela - Create a logo and place it inside the toolbar
   *  Pester Leonard - Create layout for "view genes" page when clicking on genom results (In progress)
-  *  Filibiu Anca-Madalina - Create design for "view effects for one gene" page when clicking on gene
   *  Harabagiu Paul - Create a function for genom service that sends to backend a file with txt extension (In progress)
   *  Razvan Gabriel - Create a feature to sort each column from a generic table (In progress)